 Don't forget to top up your AC refrigerant coils the next time you have your unit serviced.
 The refrigerant is an essential component of your air conditioner that is responsible for cooling the air, so it is pertinent to ensure refrigerant levels are adequate.

-If you suspect your unit may have a refrigerant leak, contact Luce Aircon to have one of our technicians diagnose and repair your unit, as well as clear any impending issues with your air conditioning system!
+If you suspect your unit may have a refrigerant leak, contact Luce to have one of our technicians diagnose and repair your unit, as well as clear any impending issues with your air conditioning system!

 Tip #3 Air Conditioner Would Need Regular Maintenance